antpln/Knock-Knock/README.md

 - Uses `clflush` instruction for cache eviction
 - Employs `rdtsc` instruction for timing measurements
 - Includes appropriate memory fences and barriers

+### POWER (ppc64le)
+- Uses `dcbf` to flush cache lines and `sync/isync` barriers for ordering
+- Employs the time-base register for cycle counting on POWER9/POWER10 parts
+- Shares the same anti-speculation pattern as the ARM implementation to eliminate OoO noise

 ## Features